m-9c/sops/docs/controller-skills/runwaymanagement.md

 ## LAHSO
 !!! warning "Important"
     LAHSO is a complex runway mode requiring close attention by aerodrome, TCU, and enroute controllers.
-Controllers should ensure they are competent on it's use prior to accepting it as a runway mode.
+Controllers should ensure they are competent on its use prior to accepting it as a runway mode.

     LAHSO is best run with a flow controller online.

 LAHSO is the independent operation of two crossing runways for arrivals and departures.
-Whilst arrivals to each runway are considered independent, they will still be flowed to provide some degree of lateral segregation.
+Whilst arrivals to each runway are considered independent, they will still be sequenced to provide some degree of lateral segregation.
 ADC must maintain a visual separation standard between both aircraft during their approach and in the event of a go around.

-In addition to the procedure being authorised for use, specific criteria must be met to enable LAHSO, which is detailed on the page of each participating aerodrome.
+Whilst LAHSO is ideal for aerodrome efficiency, it can only be run during specific weather conditions.
+LAHSO must only be used in visual conditions without any recent windshear reports.
+Each LAHSO-authorised aerodrome has local restrictions governing the operation of LAHSO; these can be found within the aerodrome's SOPs.

 !!! note
     LAHSO is only permitted at [YMML](../aerodromes/classc/melbourne.md#lahso) and [YPDN](../aerodromes/classc/darwin.md#lahso).

-The **active** aircraft is the landing aircraft issued with a hold short instruction, prohibiting them from rolling out on their assigned runway beyond the intersection with the crossing runway.
+The **active** aircraft is the landing aircraft issued with a hold short instruction, prohibiting them from rolling beyond the intersection of the crossing runway.

-The **passive** aircraft is the landing or departing aircraft which has full use of their assigned runway.
+The **passive** aircraft is not required to hold short of another runway.

 <figure markdown>
 ![LAHSO Diagram](img/lahso.png){ width="600" }